3.6 Routines Q-T

 word * chunkSize, /* returned new chunk size */

 ChunkHandle * chunkHandle); /* returned new chunk handle */ This routine loads a specified token's moniker, allocating a new chunk in a local memory block for the moniker.
-The returned error flag will be *true* if the moniker was not found, *false* otherwise.
+The returned Boolean will be *true* if the moniker was found, *false* otherwise.

 Pass this routine the following: